askomics/flaskomics/docs/query.md

     ![Creating a minus or union node](img/custom_nodes.png){: .center}

 !!! note "Info"
-    The entity linked by the 'union' or 'minus' relation to the special node is the one affected by it.
+    The entity affected by the special node is linked with the *Union* or *Minus* relation.

 !!! warning
-    To avoid displaying empty columns or duplicates in the results, you should disable the label display for entities in the sub-queries.
+    To avoid displaying empty columns or duplicates in the results, you should disable the *label* display for entities in the sub-queries.

 ## MINUS nodes